iArcadia/php-magic-pokeapi/README.md

 ```

 ### Using automatic resource name translation

+/!\ CURRENTLY ONLY WORK WITH POKEMON NAME /!\

 If you decide to activate the automatic resource name translation (in the ```config/lang.php``` file), you will be able to use your language name for requesting data!